Marta Fry | Partner

-Marta Fry is the principal and founder of MFLA [Marta Fry Landscape Associates], with over 35 years of experience in the field of landscape architecture and urban design.
+Marta Fry is the founding partner of MFLA with over 35 years of experience in the field of landscape architecture and urban design.
 Marta received her BA in Environmental Studies and Planning at Sonoma State University followed by her Master’s of Landscape Architecture from the Harvard Graduate School of Design.
 Marta’s design philosophy is founded on intellectual curiosity and the exploration of new expressions for landscape design.
 In 1990, Marta established MFLA in San Francisco, CA where she leads her team in a number of projects both private and public.

 Marta's projects have been executed internationally, domestically and regionally, and include urban design, infill and redevelopment sites, parks, historic restoration, streetscapes, resort and and hospitality development, multi-family housing, master planning, corporate and institutional campuses, and agricultural and estate garden design.